osmanmuglu/Portfolio/README.md

 <b>Project 2.1 - Friends Data:</b> In this project a CSV data file is loaded and read using spark.
 The data is put into a dataframe in order to run an SQL query over it.

-<b>Project 2.2 - Data by age:</b> In this project a CSV data file is loaded and read using spark. here only spark functions are using in order to group, aggregate and sort the data.
+<b>Project 2.2 - Data by age:</b>A CSV data file is loaded and read using spark in this project.
+In order to get the results we used spark(sqL) functions in order to group, aggregate and sort the data.

+<b>Project 2.3 - Total amount:</b> for this project we used spark to read and load data into a spark dataset.
+In order to get the results we used spark(sqL) functions in order to round, sum and sort the data.

+<b>Project 2.4 - Movies!:</b> Within in this project we use two different data files.
+To do this we use broadcast variable and user defined function.

 ### Programming and Data analysis: